MPaul789/PHP-TODO-APP/README.md

 You can update the task by clicking the update button.
 Even You can delete the task list by clicking the trash icon.

+The MySQL Database has a DB named 'notes' and two tables- notes ---> sno, Task, Priority, Status signin ---> Sl No. , Name, Email, Password, token

 File Structure

 <img width="125" alt="Screenshot 2024-01-23 233118" src="https://github.com/MPaul789/PHP-TODO-APP/assets/136621962/28220fde-027d-4e82-a29c-68f53e6fcd9c">